 |Pregnant and breastfeeding adults||1,000 mg|

 Just because calcium enters the body, doesn’t mean it’s absorbed properly by the body.
 The necessity of Vitamin D is yet another reason we often hear, “Got Milk?”.
 Vitamin D and Magnesium are both necessary for the body to use calcium and without these, calcium won’t be absorbed correctly.
 The main reason why many calcium supplements often contain vitamin D is for that reason.
-If your body cannot absorb the calcium due to a Vitamin D deficiency, you may lose bone, have lower bone density, and are more likely to break bones as you age.
+If your body cannot absorb the calcium due to a Vitamin D deficiency, you may lose bone, have lower bone density, get cavities and are more likely to break bones as you age.
 The best way to fill the body with vitamin D is simple.
 Get out in the beautiful sunshine!